MatricksDeCoder/Fojini-DEX/README.md

  - Add more Etheruem tokens to trade
  - Extend the Fojini token
  - Make contract upgradeable
- - Explore protocols like 0x for liquidity
+ - Explore protocols like 0x etc
  - Explore more DEFI intergration e.g Compound
- - Explore more complex orders and executions on exchange
+ - Explore more complex orders, matching etc and executions on exchange
  - Routing on front end eg Admin  panel to show status exchange,execute emergency etc

 License